commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Stack requirements: 0
 Registers affected: .A, .X, .Y

-**Description:** The routine `joystick_scan` retrieves all state from the two joysticks and saves it.
+**Description:** The routine `joystick_scan` retrieves all state from the four joysticks and saves it.
 It can then be retrieved using `joystick_get`.
 The default interrupt handler already takes care of this, so this routine should only be called if the interrupt handler has been completely replaced.

 ##### Function Name: joystick_get